dburriss/dburriss.github.io/_posts/2018-09-08-functional-structural-impedance-mismatch.md

 ## A quick look at history

 In the 1950s well defined function model diagrams started being used in *systems engineering*, evolving from business process diagrams developed and used in the previous century.
-In the 1960s these were used by NASA to visualize the time sequence fo space missions and from there they developed into various usages in software development.
+In the 1960s these were used by NASA to visualize the time sequence of space missions, and from there they developed into various usages in software development.
 See the resources at the end if you are interested in the details of this progression but I will move forward quickly here.
 By the 1990s object-oriented programming started gathering more widespread popularity, exploding when Java arrived on the scene.
 With it grew the popularity of UML and in particular the structural diagrams that describe how we build our OO systems.
 I remember many weeks drawing both behavioral and structural diagrams for my university projects in the early 90s and since then class diagrams have served as the staple for most diagrams I see for how software is built.

 Why is this important?
 I think it is influential in why almost any diagram on how to build, or how a system is built, is a structural diagram describing state.
 The type of diagram is not a problem in and of itself.
 Diagramming the structure of an application is important.
 I myself am a big fan of the low ceremony, high contextual information of [Simon Brown's C4 model](https://c4model.com/).
 State with behavior is how OOP developers think about software, and so is how we document.